Encouraging-Service-Industry/frontend/README.md

 ## How It Works

 - **React SPA**: The app uses React for all main flows.
 State is managed via hooks in `App.tsx`.
+- **Streamlined Service Discovery**: A new 'Quick Service & Location Search' on the Home Screen allows users to rapidly find services and providers based on their initial selections.
 - **Global State Management**: Key application state, including user authentication and `stories` data, is managed centrally in `App.tsx` and passed down as props.
 - **Navigation**: Tab state controls which screen is shown.
-BottomNav updates the tab.
+BottomNav updates the tab, and contextual links (e.g., to Vendor Detail Page) manage temporary views.
 - **Booking**: Booking flow is step-based, with validation and summary before confirmation.
-- **Filtering**: Service and provider lists can be filtered and sorted, as well as stories on the Story Wall.
+- **Filtering**: Service and provider lists can be filtered and sorted (including by vendor), as well as stories on the Story Wall.
+- **Vendor Discovery**: Vendor details are now accessible by clicking on company names within provider listings on the Services page and Provider Detail page, rather than through a dedicated top-level navigation item.
 - **User Context**: The `loggedInUserName` is maintained in `App.tsx` state and used for automatic naming in story posts and filtering in "My Stories."
 - **Prototyping**: HTML files (`consumer-UI-demo.html`, `tenplateui.html`) provide static UI references and can be used for rapid design iteration.